HoppyCat/how-hands-work/README.md

 - [Storytelling Events](https://dwayneandaimee.pass.us/storytelling/)
 - [Aimee's Portfolio](https://dwayneandaimee.pass.us/portfolio/)

-The images here in this GitHub listed under creative commons 0 license will not resemble the original subjects but will maintain a realistic appearance, focusing particularly on hands where they are in poses that might be helpful for your image reference prompts.
+The images available in this GitHub repository are licensed under Creative Commons Zero and are designed to provide realistic hand references for your image prompts.
+While they are based on original subjects, they have been altered to ensure they do not resemble any individuals, with a particular focus on the natural positioning of hands.

 ## How Will Success Be Defined?